Philosophy of history: Philosophy of neutrality

 The question of neutrality concerns itself foremost with analysis of historiography and the biases of historical sources.
 One prominent manifestation of this analysis is the idea that "history is written by the victors".

 G. W. F. Hegel adopts the expression "Die Weltgeschichte ist das Weltgericht" ("World history is a tribunal that judges the world", a quote from Friedrich Schiller's poem Resignation, published in 1786) and asserts that history is what judges men and women, their actions, and their opinions.
 Since the twentieth century, Western historians have disavowed the aspiration to provide a judgement of history.
 The goals of historical judgements or interpretations are separate from those of legal judgements, which need to be formulated quickly after the events and be final.

 In his Collège de France lectures published as Society Must Be Defended, Michel Foucault posits that the victors of a social struggle use their political dominance to suppress a defeated adversary's version of historical events in favor of their own propaganda, which may go so far as historical negationism.
 Wolfgang Schivelbusch's Culture of Defeat takes an opposing approach that defeat is a major driver for the defeated to reinvent himself, while the victor, confirmed in his attitudes and methods, dissatisfied by the high losses and paltry gains made, may be less creative and fall back.

 Related to the issues of historical judgement are those of the pretension to neutrality and objectivity.
 Analytic and critical philosophers of history have debated whether historians should express judgements on historical figures, or if this would infringe on their supposed role.
 In general, positivists and neopositivists oppose any value-judgement as unscientific.

+Narrative

+Another important aspect in the philosophy or writing of history is that of constructing certain historical narratives, or intertwined events/stories describing a specific event.
+History can be described as a cohesive and evidence-grounded presentation of the events, people, and ideologies that have occurred over a time period/place for an extended length of time, whereas "narratives" are to give a description of how a specific event unfolded and what/who caused it.
+Selectivity is another big factor in constructing a narrative; what do we consider "significant" or "trivial" in making our stories of an event?
+Additionally, there may be many truthful, airtight, and rigorous interpretations/narratives for a single event, for which they may contradict each other.